GKastner87/gkastner87.github.io/content/posts/2023-01-03-mastering-windows-package-manager-and-intune.md

 date: "2023-01-03"
 draft: false
 tags: ["Intune", "winget", "Windows Package Manager"]
-summary: "A guide to deploying and managing applications with Windows Package Manager and Intune."
+description: "A guide to deploying and managing applications with Windows Package Manager and Intune."
 category: "Intune"
 ---